Introduction to summarytools

 • The built-in features used to support alternate languages provide a way to modify a great number of terms used in outputs (headings and tables)

-• Pipe operators from magrittr (%>%, %$%) and pipeR (%>>%) are fully supported; the native |> introduced in R 4.0 is supported as well
+• Pipe operators from magrittr (%>%, %$%) and pipeR (%>>%) are fully supported; the native |> introduced in R 4.0 is supported as well and in most cases is a safer bet as far as objects’ name searching goes.

 • Default values for a good number of function parameters can be modified using st_options() to minimize redundancy in function calls